learn-co-curriculum/react-hooks-event-handling/README.md

 We have a `tickle()` function, but no way to trigger it!
 This is a perfect time to add an event listener so that we can see the message in our console.
-We attach event listeners to an element much like how we'd add a prop.
+We attach an event listener to an element much like we add a prop.

 The listener name is always comprised of `on`, and the event name itself, for example `click`.
 These are joined together and camel-cased, so if we wanted to